MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm-activate.md

 ### Change or add keys later (optional)

-You might want to either change or add keys when your needs change.
-Examples for doing this include adding a server to the cluster, or using new Windows Server VM versions.
+You might want to either change or add keys later; for example, when adding a server to the cluster, or using new Windows Server VM versions.

-To change or add keys to host servers in a cluster:
+To change or add keys:

 1. In the **Activate Windows Server VMs** pane, select the servers that you want to manage, and then select **Manage activation keys**.